Problem configuring user provisioning to an Azure AD Gallery application

 Once the service is configured, most insights into the operation of the service can be drawn from two places:

-Audit logs – The provisioning audit logs record all the operations performed by the provisioning service, including querying Azure AD for assigned users that are in scope for provisioning.
+Provisioning logs (preview) – The provisioning logs record all the operations performed by the provisioning service, including querying Azure AD for assigned users that are in scope for provisioning.
 Query the target app for the existence of those users, comparing the user objects between the system.
 Then add, update, or disable the user account in the target system based on the comparison.
-The provisioning audit logs can be accessed in the Azure portal, in the Azure Active Directory > Enterprise Apps > [Application Name] > Audit Logs tab.
-Filter the logs on the Account Provisioning category to only see the provisioning events for that app.
+You can access the provisioning logs in the Azure portal by selecting Azure Active Directory > Enterprise Apps > Provisioning logs (preview) in the Activity section.

-Provisioning status – A summary of the last provisioning run for a given app can be seen in the Azure Active Directory > Enterprise Apps > [Application Name] >Provisioning section, at the bottom of the screen under the service settings.
-This section summarizes how many users (and/or groups) are currently being synchronized between the two systems, and if there are any errors.
-Error details be in the audit logs.
-Note that the provisioning status not be populated until one full initial synchronization has been completed between Azure AD and the app.
+Current status – A summary of the last provisioning run for a given app can be seen in the Azure Active Directory > Enterprise Apps > [Application Name] >Provisioning section, at the bottom of the screen under the service settings.
+The Current Status section shows whether a provisioning cycle has started provisioning user accounts.
+You can watch the progress of the cycle, see how many users and groups have been provisioned, and see how many roles are created.
+If there are any errors, details can be found in the Provisioning logs (preview).

 General problem areas with provisioning to consider